DavidYKay/davidykay.github.io/work.md

 I've been developing mobile apps since 2008 and have experience leading teams in high-pressure environments, including rush jobs for CES, SxSW, TechCrunch Disrupt, and Shark Tank.

-These days, I am 100% focused on VR development in Unreal Engine 4 and am working to share my knowledge with others.

 ## Selected Projects

 * IVA - The Wikipedia for intravenous drugs.
 Coming Q1 2017.